 It may be helpful for you to consider requesting special assistance.
 Airports can be very big places where you may have to walk for long distances (e.g. the distance from the front door to the departure gate) or stand for a long time due to lack of seating.
 Even if your flight is on time, getting to your plane might take longer than you expect.
 With special assistance, you will be able to arrive at your destination more relaxed.

 Airlines will arrange special assistance for you, which will be provided by the airport.
 You will need to arrange it in advance, at least 48 hours before the trip.
-Airports’ websites usually have a directory with links to special assistances pages of airlines.
+Airports’ websites usually have a directory with links to the special assistances pages of airlines.

 We also advise you to:

-Bring POC documents with you
+Bring Portable Oxygen Concentrator (POC) documents with you

 Bring the POC user manual or any other document with the make and model of your POC (including batteries) so that you can show it to the airport staff at the security gate or on board if they ask for more information.